 - c: 110° (Alternate angle)

-In the application questions, you will be asked to find the angle of d.
+In the advanced questions, you will be asked to find the angle of d.
 Without doing anything, it is not possible to answer the angle of d.
 So, let’s add the parallel lines as follows.

 By adding the lines in this way, we can find the angle of d.
 By using the corresponding angles and the alternate angles, we know that one angle is 40° and the other is 70°.
 So by adding the two angles, we get d = 110°.